Nostalgia after Apartheid

 Nostalgia after Apartheid offers a unique approach to understanding how the attempted post-apartheid reforms have failed rural Black South Africans, and how this failure has led to a nostalgia for the very conditions that once oppressed them.
 It will interest scholars of African studies, postcolonial studies, anthropology, and education, as well as general readers interested in South African history and politics.

-Amber R. Reed is associate professor of anthropology at Southern Oregon University.
+Amber R. Reed is assistant professor of international studies at Spelman College.

 “Amber Reed’s Nostalgia after Apartheid contributes to important deliberations about a longing for a past that was without doubt oppressive and discriminatory.
 Yet there is something about ‘order’ and ‘tradition’ that generates nostalgia, and Reed is able to convey this well through her ethnographic work.” —Monique Marks, author of Transforming the Robocops